From the Baseball Diamond to the Golf Green

 Brian Zivicky

 Brian is an Executive Director with Morgan Stanley Private Wealth Management, based in Denver, Colorado.
 Prior to joining Morgan Stanley, Brian spent seventeen years with J.P.
 Morgan.
 Initially based in New York with the firm’s Investment Bank, he provided bankruptcy and rescue financing to large companies in the United States and overseas.
-After a four-year assignment in Sao Paulo, Brazil.
-Brian relocated to Denver to join J.P.
+After a four-year assignment in Sao Paulo, Brazil, Brian relocated to Denver to join J.P.
 Morgan’s Private Bank.

 He graduated from Babson College in Wellesley, Massachusetts and studied aboard with Semester At Sea.
 He lives in Denver with his wife Leslie.
 Brian enjoys hunting, shooting, fishing and skiing.